prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 kubectl delete service/prometheus-operator-kubelet -n kube-system
 ```

+You can choose to remove all your existing CRDs (ServiceMonitors, Podmonitors, etc.) if you want to.
+If you would like to keep these, you can set `prometheusOperator.createCustomResource` to `false` to disable CRD provisioning during the fresh installation.

 3. Remove current `spec.claimRef` values to change the PV's status from Released to Available.

 ```bash